indiu6/json-editor-react/README.md

 - Authentication: Firebase Authentication
 - File Handling:
 - NoSQL Database: Firebase Firestore
-  > Instead of using mongoose for MongoDB or sequelize for MySQL
 - JSON Tree: [JSON Editor](https://github.com/josdejong/jsoneditor)
 - Test Coverage:

 ## If time permits..

-- Refresh button will refresh only editor, not the entire page
+- Use Node.js and Express.js for server ENV and backend API
+- Use ORM like mongoose for MongoDB or sequelize for MySQL
+- Use Material-UI for better design on button, modal, dialog, input, loading.